icenine02030/chaos_app/README.md

 Three color arguments are used (any subsequent color specifications are ignored).
 Random colors will be chosen if they are not provided.

+See https://en.wikipedia.org/wiki/Lyapunov_fractal for some of the background mathematics.

 Escape-Time fractals
 --------------------